Now that the weather has finally improved, here is our updated barbecue guide.

 Gas, Electric or Charcoal Barbecues

 The big benefit of gas is convenience, it lights quickly and there is no ash to remove afterwards.
 Electric models are convenient but they are less suitable for entertaining due to their limited power.
+If you live in a flat and are fortunate to have a balcony, an electric barbecue is the safest option, although restrictions on use may still apply.

 Charcoal purists will argue that the natural smoke gives better flavour to the food.
 Gas advocates will suggest adding wood chips for flavour (you can use them with charcoal for extra flavour).
 With gas, make sure indirect cooking is possible.
 Normally achieved by not using the centre burner.